opensearch-project/documentation-website/_dashboards/dashboard/index.md

 # Creating dashboards

-A [dashboard in OpenSearch Dashboards](https://playground.opensearch.org/app/dashboards#/view/722b74f0-b882-11e8-a6d9-e546fe2bba5f?_g=(filters:!(),refreshInterval:(pause:!f,value:900000),time:(from:now-7d,to:now))&_a=(description:'Analyze%20mock%20eCommerce%20orders%20and%20revenue',filters:!(),fullScreenMode:!f,options:(hidePanelTitles:!f,useMargins:!t),query:(language:kuery,query:''),timeRestore:!t,title:'%5BeCommerce%5D%20Revenue%20Dashboard',viewMode:view)) lets you visually represent your analytical, operational, and strategic data to help users quickly understand the current situation, giving users a high-level view of key metrics, simplifying data exploration, and delivering insights to users when and where they need them.
+The **Dashboard** application in OpenSearch Dashboards lets you [visually represent your analytical, operational, and strategic data](https://playground.opensearch.org/app/dashboards#/view/722b74f0-b882-11e8-a6d9-e546fe2bba5f?_g=(filters:!(),refreshInterval:(pause:!f,value:900000),time:(from:now-7d,to:now))&_a=(description:'Analyze%20mock%20eCommerce%20orders%20and%20revenue',filters:!(),fullScreenMode:!f,options:(hidePanelTitles:!f,useMargins:!t),query:(language:kuery,query:''),timeRestore:!t,title:'%5BeCommerce%5D%20Revenue%20Dashboard',viewMode:view)) to help users quickly understand the current situation, giving users a high-level view of key metrics, simplifying data exploration, and delivering insights to users when and where they need them.

-The **Dashboard** application in OpenSearch Dashboards gives you the ability to:

-- Create a collection of visualizations that can be filtered and customized.
-- Build interactive dashboards and share them with anyone in your organization.
-- Analyze, monitor, and alarm on metrics, logs, and traces across multiple data sources.

 The following tutorial assumes you're either using your existing installation of OpenSearch Dashboards or using the [OpenSearch playground](https://playground.opensearch.org/app/home#/).
 Depending on which one you use, certain capabilities aren't available.
 For example, sample datasets may not be in your existing installation and saving a dashboard isn't an option in the playground.
 {: .note}